Buneishadieh/gallery-app/ReadMe.md

 # Gallery

-This python/django web-app was created in order to display my images in a gallery format.Developed during Moringa Core.
-This is Week 8's Independent Project.
+This python/django web-app was created in order to display my images in a gallery format.
-Date: 2nd November 2018
+Date: 19th March 2021
-By: Donald Kiplagat
+By: Bunei shadrack

 ## Description
 This web-app allows the user to view teh admin's images while allowing the admin to add the images according with the following attributes: Location and Category.